facilityregistry/facilityregistry.github.com/_posts/2012-1-9-http-response-codes.md

 ```Status: 404 Not Found```
 ```{
-    code: 404,
+    code: 404 Not Found,
-    message: 'Not Found: resource not found'
+    message: 'Resource not found'
 }```